membase/ns_server/README_multinode.markdown

    12001, 12003, 12005, ...

-To stop the cluster...
+To stop the cluster press Ctrl-D or Ctrl-C.

-    ./cluster_stop_all.sh

 After you've joined nodes together, they will remember their join configuration (in the ./config directory) and when you start/stop